armandfardeau/blockchain-securite-and-vote/en/Readme.md

-# Blockchain as a method of securing the process of collective decision-making through voting.
+# Blockchain as a method of securing collective decision-making processes through voting.

 ---